warmnuances/Brainfolio/README.md

 Commit id: 42e6095ef00ae88fe443219972420812be01fef8

 ## Note:
-Please give it some time when openning the app, the server is located in united states and heroku have a cold open system when you open the app for the first time.
+Please give it some time when openning the app, the server is located in united states and heroku have a cold start when the server has been idle for a long time